One clear operating view for sponsor banks and fintechs

 SDK-backed integration

-Ruby, Node/TypeScript, and Python SDKs support the stacks many bank and fintech rails already use, with first sandbox flows starting fast.
+Ruby, Node.js, and Python SDKs support the stacks many bank and fintech rails already use, with first sandbox flows starting fast.

 Why teams move beyond portals and spreadsheets

-Vendor tools show one slice of the story.
+Portals show one slice.
 Spreadsheets summarize after the fact.
-VerusCo keeps the operational truth connected while the program is actually running.
+VerusCo keeps the program record connected while operations are still moving.

 Useful, but isolated